LogicLegendX/ChatGPT-AI-Crypto-Trading-Bot/README.md

 As seen on IBM Artificial Intelligence YouTube Channel: https://www.youtube.com/watch?v=A25BI356kA0&t=37s

 This bot allows you to trade cryptocurrencies using AI algorithms through ChatGPT and other AI models directly on the blockchain.
 It will analyze market data, important trends, and token sentiments as well as trader portfolios to make fully automated trading movements.
 Stop-losses are built in to prevent any mistakes in opening and closing positions.
 The bot manages leverages and optimizes risk in real time.
-Simply use the code source to create your own smart contract that will serve as your "bot" on remix.ethereum.org the web-based development enviornment for Ethereum smart contracts.
+Simply use the code source to create your own smart contract that will serve as your "bot" on remix.ethereum.org the web-based development environment for Ethereum smart contracts.
 Step by step instructions below.

 ##  🟢STEP-BY-STEP INSTRUCTIONS: